 Especially useful for people living in colder climates, give your seedlings and budding plants a fighting chance by cutting the top off a used plastic bottle and turning it upside down to cover the plant.
 It gives the plants their own private greenhouse and ensures they’re protected from the cold weather.
 Temperatures don’t have to drop to freezing to do damage to your plants.
 Recycle clean plastic bottles and jugs and use them for plant protection.

 There are a lot of beneficial ways you can use baking soda in your garden.
 You can make a homemade fungicide that is just as effective as the ones bought at the store by mixing 4 teaspoons with 4 litres of water.

 If you have begonias, hydrangeas or any flowers that thrive in alkaline soil, you can mix a teaspoon of baking soda in water to help them grow and flower more beautifully.

 If you want to test your soil’s pH levels, wet your soil then sprinkle a handful of baking soda.
 If your soil begins to bubble, it has an acidity with a PH level of 5 or under.
 This is ideal to do before designing or planting a new garden, making vegetable plots or when growth is disappointing.

 We hope that you found these simple hacks helpful and a motivator for you to turn your backyard into an eco-friendly floral haven.
+And you can store all your materials securely inside a garden shed.
 If you’re looking for tips on how to grow an eco-friendly garden, read our No-Waste Gardening post here.